ConsolidatedSky/NEFARAM/README.md

 ## Final Steps - Ingame
 ### Initial Actions

 Load The Savegame called 'NEFARAM_(Version)'.
+Press Enter when you're in the game, after that instructions will be on screen.
 The mod uses [Skyrim Unbound](https://www.nexusmods.com/skyrimspecialedition/mods/27962?tab=description).
 I recommend you read the decription.
-You can customize your starting gear, spells, locations, in the MCM of that mod.
-When you're done, press Enter Key.

 ### Final notes and tips (VERY IMPORTANT READ ALL) :
 #### please read everything below so at least it will be in the back of your head when you play.